rurichot/overtime-exercise-alexandra-r/README.md

 - Allow a user to search in their books by title.
 - If you have additional time, allow a user to update fields for an existing book.

-This isn’t a design exercise, but I would like to see a modern library like Bootstrap, Chakra, Tailwind, etc. implemented to make it look a little nice, and definitely follow UX best practices to make the app usable.
-Data should persist across page reloads, but you can use local storage, i.e., no need to spin up a server or use a database.
+This isn’t a design exercise, but I would like to see a modern library like Bootstrap, Chakra, Tailwind, etc. implemented to make it look a little nice, and definitely follow UX best practices to make the app usable. **Data should persist across page reloads**, but you can use local storage, i.e., no need to spin up a server or use a database.

 If you have any questions or would like me to hop on the GitPod session with you please let me know!